Traffic Cameras Doubling Every Two-and-a-Half Years

 Camera image quality has also benefited from technology’s laws of exponential growth.
 At the time of CUTR’s 1997 study, the highest quality traffic camera images online were slow to refresh and 360 by 244 pixels.
 Vizzion now offers cameras as large as 1600 by 1200 pixels, not to mention live streaming video options.
 Perhaps more excitingly, the applications for traffic data continue to grow alongside technological capabilities; already ubiquitous on the desktop and mobile devices, automotive applications are the next frontier.
 Automotive experts are projecting over $33 billion in total embedded telematics revenue opportunities in the next five years, reaching over $21 billion annually in only 10 years.
 Just this year, internet-connected car sales are expected to reach nearly 14 million units.
 Vizzion is experienced and well-equipped to help product developers differentiate themselves in this lucrative new market.

-Vizzion is the leading provider of traffic camera data and services, providing nearly 30,000 cameras in 23 countries.
-With authorization from over 150 different national and regional agencies in North America, South America, Europe, and Australasia, Vizzion aggregates cameras from more than 500 cities and regions.
+Vizzion is the leading provider of traffic camera data and services, providing over 30,000 cameras in 25 countries.
+With authorization from more than 150 different national and regional agencies in North America, South America, Europe, and Australasia, Vizzion aggregates cameras from more than 500 cities and regions.
 Traffic cameras are a proven way for websites and application providers to attract new customers and encourage repeat usage.
-Contact email@example.com for more information.
+Contact firstname.lastname@example.org for more information.

 Traffic Cameras: Providing the Whole Picture